ibmcumminsteam/marchupdateui/README.md

 npm start

-Open anotheer terminal and change directory to current working project folder and use command:
+Open another terminal and change directory to current working project folder and use command:

 expo build:android (for android)